-- Covering an entire unit may actually trap moisture into the system by creating a high humidity environment that may cause rust and corrosion.
+- Increased risk of rust: Covering an entire unit may actually trap moisture into the system by creating a high humidity environment that may cause rust and corrosion.
 Inside this moist environment is your electrical wiring, wiring connections, and in some cases circuit boards.
 None of these items do well in moisture.

-- Most manufacturers do not recommend covering your A/C Unit.
+- Manufacturer recommendation: Most manufacturers do not recommend covering your A/C unit.
 Air conditioners that operate year round are built to withstand an outdoor environment and don’t require coverage.

-- It keeps your air conditioner coils a little cleaner so it may run a little more efficiently when you use it again.
+- Cleaner coils: It keeps your air conditioner coils a little cleaner so it may run a little more efficiently when you use it again.

-- A cover will prevent debris like leaves, sticks, and other yard waste from blowing into your A/C unit.
+- Deterring debris: A cover will prevent debris like leaves, sticks, and other yard waste from blowing into your A/C unit.

-- Helps prevent water from directly resting on your coils and freezing, which could be damaging.
+- Preventing freezing: Covers help prevent water from directly resting on your coils and freezing, which could be damaging.

 If you insist on covering your outdoor unit there are a variety of options and covers available.
 Although it may look a bit janky, a compromise could be a piece of plywood across the top of your outdoor unit.
 It is inexpensive, will keep out most debris, and leaves the sides open to keep moisture and small creatures out.